 Option 1: investing in ETFs through a broker

-To access a stock exchange, you have to go through an intermediate called a "broker".
+To access a stock exchange, you have to go through an intermediate called a broker.
 There are several brokers Belgians can choose from, each with their pros and cons.
-We compare the most popular ones in our article on the best broker in Belgium for ETFs.
-In this example, we chose DEGIRO.
-It's a popular, originally from the Netherlands, but since acquired by the German flatex.
-Its main attractions are the low fees and their selection of free ETFs.
+In this example, we selected DEGIRO for its low fees and wide range of free ETFs.

 The first step is to open an account with DEGIRO.
-Unfortunately, degiro.be does not exist so you'll have to open an account with either degiro.nl (Dutch) or degiro.fr (French).
-This is slightly confusing!
+Unfortunately, degiro.be does not exist.
+So, you'll have to open an account with either degiro.nl (Dutch) or degiro.fr (French).
+This is confusing!
+Once you open the account, you can deposit cash.
+This can take a couple of days to arrive, depending on your bank.

 Choosing your country of residence as a Belgian signing up for DEGIRO